lirad/pet-adoption-directory/README.md

 # Adopt a Pet adoption directory

-> This website is a showcase for a pet adoption directory, the idea and the design are originals but inspired by the [design of Mathew Njuguna and others on Behance]([https://www.behance.net/gallery/25563385/PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE)).
+ This website is a showcase for a pet adoption directory, the idea and the design are originals but inspired by the [design of Mathew Njuguna and others on Behance]([https://www.behance.net/gallery/25563385/PatashuleKE](https://www.behance.net/gallery/25563385/PatashuleKE)).

->Three pages were built: landing page, search results and select result.
+Three pages were built: landing page, search results and selected result.

 ## Screenshots